Our list of the best Android tablets in the world - regularly updated

 If you're looking for a tablet and don't fancy an iPad, then Android is currently the way to go.
 (Don't know what an Android tablet is?
 Check out: what is an Android tablet?)

-Are you wondering what the iPad rival to the new Nexus 7 or Kindle Fire HD is like?
+Are you wondering what the iPad rival to the new Nexus 7, G Pad 8.3 and Kindle Fire HDX is like?

 - Check our iPad mini review to find out!

 Some Android tablets have 10-inch screens, others seven, and some land somewhere in between.
 There are big differences in battery life, processing power and onboard RAM.